Delhi Metro Rail Corporation

-Delhi Metro Rail Corporation Limited (DMRC) is a centre-state joint venture that operates the Delhi Metro.
-The DMRC is also involved in the planning and implementation of metro rail, monorail, and high-speed rail projects in India and abroad.
-The work of DMRC is broadly fragmented into various parts which are controlled by the respective directors under the direction of a managing director.
+Delhi Metro Rail Corporation (DMRC) is a centre-state joint venture that operates the Delhi Metro and Noida Metro.
+The DMRC is also involved in the planning and implementation of metro rail, monorail, and high-speed rail projects in India, and abroad.
+The work of the DMRC is fragmented into various parts which are controlled by directors under the direction of a managing director.

 History

-The Delhi Metro Rail Corporation Ltd. was created on 3 May 1995 with E. Sreedharan serving as the first managing director.
-Sreedharan handed over charge as MD of DMRC to Mangu Singh on 31 December 2011.
+The Delhi Metro Rail Corporation Ltd. was created on 3 May 1995 with E. Sreedharan serving as its first managing director.
+Sreedharan handed over charge as managing director of the DMRC to Mangu Singh on 31 December 2011.

-In 2010 Delhi Metro completed 10 years of operation, which was a major milestone to achieve.
-To mark its 10th anniversary, Delhi Metro introduced 8 coach train for the first time.
-A commemorative souvenir book titled "Delhi Metro: A Decade of Dedication, 10 Years of Metro Operations” was also launched.
+To mark its 10th anniversary in 2010, Delhi Metro introduced an 8 coach train for the first time.
+A commemorative souvenir book titled "Delhi Metro: A Decade of Dedication, 10 Years of Metro Operations" was also released.
 An exclusive 'METRO SONG-zindagi hai Delhi metro' composed by music director Vaibhav Saxena was also released and played at metro stations and FM stations.

+Policy and awards

-DMRC has made it compulsory to wear safety helmets on construction sites.
+The DMRC has made it compulsory to wear safety helmets on construction sites.
 It also earns carbon credits with rainwater harvesting at metro stations and runs an HIV/AIDS programme for workers.

-DMRC received Outstanding PSU of the Year (2016) award conferred by All India Management Association (AIMA).
-DMRC was awarded for its "Outstanding Contribution" for promoting world-class services in Urban Transportation and adopting best practices of Project Management.
+The DMRC received Outstanding PSU of the Year (2016) award conferred by All India Management Association (AIMA).
+The DMRC was also awarded for its "Outstanding Contribution" for promoting world-class services in Urban Transportation and adopting best practices of Project Management.